FdSc in Canine Behaviour and Training

 Timetables are subject to change, but most students can expect to spend 3-4 days per week on campus.

-Students are given the opportunity to study a module at level 5 (year 2) entitled Work Based Learning for the Land Based Industries.
-Students are expected to source their own placement, and complete a minimum of 150 hours of work, which can be accrued either in a block or cumulatively over weekends and holiday periods.
+Students are given the opportunity to study a module at level 5 (year 2) entitled Experiential Learning.
+Students are expected to source their own placement, and complete a minimum of 100 hours of work, which can be accrued either in a block or cumulatively over weekends and holiday periods.
 When selecting a placement, students should consider the financial implications associated with accommodation, travel/commuting and the possible need for a Disclosure Barring service (DBS) check, as UCR is unable to subsidise such costs.

 Tuition Fees